On the canonical, fpqc, and finite topologies on affine schemes. The state of the art: The finite and qfh topologies

 A morphism $ Y\stackrel{f}{\to} X$ in ${\bf{Aff}}_k$ is a covering for the finite topology if and only if there is a finite covering $X'\to X $ such that the pull-back {$Y':=Y\times_X X'\to X'$} has a section.

-The finite topology is the natural context for the problematics discussed in this paper.
-One may wonder why this elementary-looking topology did not appear long ago, but only very recently \cite{GK}, in the context of $k$-schemes of finite type.
+The finite topology is the natural context for the problems discussed in this paper.
+One may wonder why this elementary-looking topology did not already appear long ago, but only recently \cite{GK} (in the context of $k$-schemes of finite type).
 One reason might be that, until Voevodsky's introduction of new topologies in the theory of motives, the consensus was that a ``well-behaved" Grothendieck topology on schemes had to be subcanonical.
-After Voevodsky's successful introduction of many non-subcanonical topologies and their massive use by Ayoub and others, the idea emerged that a ``well-behaved" topology might rather be one for which one can compute local rings, or conservative families of points, in order to be able to check concretely that morphisms of sheaves are isomorphisms.
-In this respect, several classical subcanonical topologies do not fulfill the latter criterium (fppf?, fpqc, canonical), whereas several non-subcanonical topologies do, among them the finite topology \cite{GK}.
+After Voevodsky's successful introduction of many non subcanonical topologies and their massive use by Ayoub and others, the idea emerged that a ``well-behaved" topology might rather be one for which {\it one can compute local rings}, or conservative families of points, in order to be able to check concretely that morphisms of sheaves are isomorphisms.
+In this respect, several classical subcanonical topologies do not fulfill the latter criterium (fppf?, fpqc, canonical), whereas several non subcanonical topologies do, among them the finite topology \cite{GK}.
 In \cite{GK}, it is proven that {\it the local rings for the finite topology are the absolutely integrally closed domains}.

-The topology generated by finite coverings and Zariski open coverings coincides with Voevodsky's qfh topology (extended by Rydh to the non-Noetherian setting) \cite[8.4]{Ry}.
-The local rings for this topology (in the context of affine $k$-schemes of finite type) are the absolutely integrally closed local domains \cite{GK}.
-Coverings for the qfh topology include fppf morphisms, since they admit flat quasi-sections (EGA IV.17.16.2), hence the qfh topology is finer than the fppf topology.
-In fact, the fppf topology is generated by Nisnevich coverings and finite flat coverings \cite[p.8]{GK}, see also \cite{Sch}.
+The topology generated by finite coverings and Zariski open coverings coincides with Voevodsky's qfh topology (extended by Rydh to the non Noetherian setting) \cite[8.4]{Ry}.
+The local rings for this topology, in the context of affine $k$-schemes of finite type, are the absolutely integrally closed {\it local} domains \cite{GK}.
+Coverings for the qfh topology include fppf morphisms, since they admit flat quasi-sections (\cite[IV.
+17.16.2]{EGA}), hence the qfh topology is finer than the fppf topology.
+In fact, the fppf topology is generated by Nisnevich coverings and finite flat coverings \cite[p.8]{GK} (see also \cite{Sch}).

-This leaves open the following naive question: is the canonical topology generated by the fpqc topology and finite canonical coverings?
+This suggests the following naive question: is the canonical topology generated by the fpqc topology and by finite canonical coverings?

-A weaker and more plausible question is: \begin{question} Is the canonical topology on ${\bf{Aff}}_k$ generated by the fpqc topology and by morphisms $Y\to X$ such that $\cO_X\to \cO_Y$ splits as $\cO_X$-modules? \end{question}
+A weaker and more plausible question is: \begin{question} {{\it Is the canonical topology on ${\bf{Aff}}_k$ generated by the fpqc topology and by morphisms $Y\to X$ such that $\cO_X\to \cO_Y$ splits as $\cO_X$-modules? }} \end{question}

 This is at least true if the base is Noetherian; more precisely:

 \begin{proposition} Let $Y\stackrel{f}\to X$ be a canonical covering of a Noetherian scheme $X$ in ${\bf{Aff}}_k$.
 One can construct a commutative square in ${\bf{Aff}}_k$